rainyroads/twitter-saucenao/README.md

 ![Sentry](./sentry.svg)

-We happily utilize Sentry for all out production error logging and debugging needs as a [sponsored](https://sentry.io/for/good/) open-source project!
+We happily utilize Sentry for all our production error logging and debugging needs as a [sponsored](https://sentry.io/for/good/) open-source project!

 ### Patreons